Precognition: Seeing through the Future

 - Full paper submissions are double-blind peer-reviewed.
 The submissions are limited to a total of eight pages, including all content and references, must be in PDF format, and formatted according to the CVPR style (additional information about formatting and style files is available here).
 Accepted papers will be presented at the poster session, with selected papers also being presented in an oral session.
 All accepted papers will be published by the CVPR in the workshop proceedings.

-- Carl Wellington (Perception Lead at Uber ATG)
+- Carl Wellington (Perception/Prediction Lead at Uber ATG)

 - John R. Smith (IBM Fellow, Manager of AI Tech for IBM Research AI at IBM T. J. Watson Research Center)